Made in USA vs Offshore: Real Cost Comparison (2026)

 Is Made in USA worth the premium for a clothing brand?

 It depends on retail price and brand story.
-Made in USA pencils when retail exceeds $45 and your brand can capture a marketing premium.
-A 2024 First Insight survey found 46% of Gen Z consumers pay a 10%+ premium for clearly domestic apparel.
+Made in USA pencils when retail exceeds $45 and your brand can capture a marketing premium, and younger consumers increasingly pay up for clearly domestic apparel.
 For brands at $25-35 retail, the 2-3x landed-cost gap is hard to recover.
 For brands at $50+, US production typically pays back through speed, MOQ flexibility, and narrative.

 What does the FTC Made in USA Standard actually require?

 The FTC's "all or virtually all" standard requires all significant parts, processing, and labor be domestic (FTC Made in USA Labeling Rule, 2021).
-The 2023 update set civil penalties at $51,744 per violation.
+Civil penalties reach $53,088 per violation as of the 2025 adjustment.
 Imported fabric voids unqualified claims; brands must use "Made in USA of imported fabric" or "Assembled in USA" instead.
-Morning Consult's 2024 survey shows a 27-point willingness-to-pay gap between unqualified and qualified claims.
+Unqualified labels command a clear willingness-to-pay premium over qualified "Assembled in USA" claims.

 Is Mexico under USMCA actually cheaper than Made in USA?